Loyd Wheaton: Philippine–American War

 Wheaton was then sent to the Philippines, where he was placed in command of a Provisional Brigade in the Eighth Army Corps during the Philippine–American War.
-He led his brigade during the Pasig River expedition, Malolos Campaign, and at the Battle of Zapote River.
-He then assumed command of the 1st Brigade, 2nd Division, Eighth Corps during the Northern Offensive where his troops defeated a Filipino force at the Battle of San Jacinto (1899) and linked with the corps' 1st Division under Arthur MacArthur at Dagupan.
-He commanded the 1st Brigade of 1st Division, Eighth Corps during the second Cavite Expedition.
+He led his brigade during the Pasig River expedition, Malolos campaign, and at the Battle of Zapote River.
+He then assumed command of the 1st Brigade, 2nd Division, Eighth Corps during the Northern offensive where his troops defeated a Filipino force at the Battle of San Jacinto and linked with the corps' 1st Division under Arthur MacArthur at Dagupan.
+He commanded the 1st Brigade of 1st Division, Eighth Corps during the second Cavite expedition.

-He was breveted to major general of volunteers on June 19, 1899 for gallantry in action against insurgent forces in Imus, Philippines.
+He was breveted to major general of volunteers on June 19, 1899, for gallantry in action against insurgent forces in Imus, Philippines.
 Wheaton commanded the Department of Northern Luzon during the second phase of the war.
-He was General Frederick Funston's immediate superior and authorized Funston's expedition to capture Emilio Aguinaldo.
+He was Brigadier General Frederick Funston's immediate superior and authorized Funston's expedition to capture Emilio Aguinaldo.
 He was promoted to major general of volunteers on June 18, 1900.

 During the war, Wheaton and troops under his command perpetrated a massacre of Filipino civilians in the town of Titatia.
 A. A. Barnes, a soldier in the G Battery of the 3rd Artillery Regiment, wrote a letter to his brother describing the massacre: